alphagov/transition-config/README.md

 During development, mappings are usually generated from spreadsheets, or using scripts.
 Once live they are maintained in this repository.

+`New Url` values may only contain a hostname cited in `data/whitelist.txt`.

 ## Server config

-An nginx server block for each site in the `redirector/configs` directory.
+An nginx server block for each site in `redirector/configs`.

 ## Build

     $ ./jenkins.sh

-## Tests
+## Dist

-A list of the most important urls to be tested on each website in the `data/tests/subsets/` directory.
+Nginx configuration is generated in `dist`.

 ## Assets

 Directgov and Businesslink assets are stored in GitHub and deployed via s3,  see [assets-directgov](https://github.com/alphagov/assets-directgov) and [assets-businesslink](https://github.com/alphagov/assets-businesslink).

 ## Test

+A list of the most important urls to be tested on each website in `data/tests/subsets/`.

 ### Test in a virtual